Paul Kraus: Mesothelioma

 Paul Kraus received his Bachelor of Arts degree at Macquarie University and a Master of Arts and Education from the University of Sydney.
 During a summer vacation as an undergraduate student, he worked adjacent to an asbestos factory, where he was exposed to fine asbestos dust.
 Decades later, he was diagnosed with peritoneal mesothelioma, a cancer known to be caused by exposure from asbestos.
 Due to his advanced metastases, doctors believed he only had weeks to live.

-Over the last 30 years, Kraus has worked as an author and educator.
-He has written several books, including books co-written with Ian Gawler.
+For more than 30 years, Kraus worked as an author and educator.
+He wrote several books, including books co-written with Ian Gawler.
+Kraus passed away in July, 2024 at the age of 79.